 Activities on site or nearby include:

 - Well being

 Children are welcome, children up to 12 and baby cots are free of charge, but it’s not exactly a kid-friendly island - you’ll want a babysitter for the evenings (additional charge).

-The Deluxe 2-Bedroom Suite is the best option for families as there's a second twin bedroom, and it can fit an additional baby cot or extra bed.
+The Deluxe 2-Bedroom Suite with Jacuzzi is the best option for families as there's a second twin bedroom, and it can fit an additional baby cot or extra bed.
 The Sea View Suites have 2 single sofa beds and can fit a baby cot, while the Superior Jacuzzi Suites have space for an additional 2 extras beds or 1 baby cot.
-The Mykonian Classic and Deluxe rooms can fit an extra bed or baby cot.
+The Classic and Deluxe rooms can fit an extra bed or baby cot.

 Baby cots available on request.

 Remember baby and child equipment may be limited or need pre-booking

 Ostraco is on Mykonos, one of the Cyclades islands southeast of Athens.
 It's just outside the island's main town, Mykonos (Hora), in the area known as Drafaki.